m4hmoud-atef/qcf_quran/README.md

 - Directionality is right-to-left for both verse and page view rendering.
 - For optimal responsiveness and layout, use `flutter_screenutil` and pass `sp` and `h` to `PageviewQuran` (e.g., `sp: 1.sp`, `h: 1.h`).
 Ensure ScreenUtil is initialized in your app.

+## QCF fonts

+- This package bundles 604 per-page QCF font files as WOFF under families named `QCF_P001` … `QCF_P604`.
+- Verse-related glyphs (e.g., basmala/verse marks) are provided via the `QCF_BSML` family.
+- Widgets `QcfVerse` and `PageviewQuran` resolve and apply the correct per-page family for you; no manual font selection is needed.
+- Avoid mixing fonts across pages.
+Using the page’s matching family ensures ligatures and glyph positions match the official mushaf.

 ## License

 MIT for code.
 QCF fonts are provided by King Fahd Complex for the Printing of the Holy Quran (KFGQPC).
 Ensure you comply with their terms when distributing applications.